Probiotics for GBS: What do studies show?

 Should everyone take probiotics in pregnancy, or just people who are GBS+?

-In short, yes, evidence supports the use of probiotics to control GBS colonization.
-But what if you test negative at 36 weeks?
+In short, yes, evidence supports the use of probiotics to prevent GBS colonization.

 While most pregnant people who test negative for GBS at 36 weeks will remain so at 40 weeks, one study showed that 61% of GBS infections occurred in babies whose mothers tested negative but then were positive by 40 weeks.
 This doesn't mean that we need to institute universal antibiotics for people in labor--remember, GBS overall is rare, and the universal approach is questionable--rather, it should call for the judicious use of antibiotics when risk factors are at play.
 It also suggests that lactobacilli probiotics would be useful among even those who test negative for GBS in anticipation of their labors.